sai-sujan/Air-Quality-index-Prediction---End-to-End/README.md

 #### Problem Statement:

-    To build a classification methodology to
+    To build a classification methodology to find the quality of air in different areas.

-    The inputs of various sensors for different wafers have been provided.
     The goal is to build a machine learning model which predicts whether a person will pay the credit card bill  or not based on the inputs from various parameters.
     There are two classes: 1 and 0.